Barberry Hill Farm

 What is WWOOF’s harassment policy?

-Harassment based upon an individual’s sex, race, ethnicity, national origin, age, religion or any other legally protected characteristics will not be tolerated by WWOOF-USA.
+Harassment based upon an individual’s sex, race, ethnicity, national origin, sexual orientation, sexual identity, age, disability, religion or any other legally protected characteristics will not be tolerated by WWOOF-USA.
 All members, including hosts and WWOOFers, are expected and required to abide by this policy.
 Any reports of harassment between a host and WWOOFer will be investigated by WWOOF-USA, and may be cause for membership being revoked.

 What is WWOOF’s discrimination policy?